There are a number of support mechanisms in place for identifying and managing stress.

 - If you do not see your NHS email domain or have another support query, please visit the FAQs and support for more information

-- Go to https://www.headspace.com/nhs for NHS staff to access, with the option to select clinical or non-clinical staff to start enrolling.
+- Visit the Headspace Website for NHS staff to access, with the option to select clinical or non-clinical staff to start enrolling.

 - You will need to use your NHS email address to sign up.